 Learning to Invest: Julie’s Story

 “Julie didn’t know what to do with it,” says wealth adviser Sahil Vakil, president of MYRA Wealth in Jersey City, New Jersey.
-“Having lived through a recession in her lifetime, she was fearful of investing in the markets.”
+“Having lived through a recession in her lifetime, Julie was fearful of investing in the markets.”

 After evaluating Julie’s risk tolerance, Vakil took a cautious approach.
 He invested her money in a diversified portfolio of 12 exchange-traded funds (ETFs).
 Julie’s $500,000 went proportionately into stocks, bonds, alternative assets, and real estate.